wix/Detox/docs/Guide.Mocking.md

 # Mocking

+> This guide is a bit out of date.
+We hope to have it updated soon.

 Mocking is an important part of testing.
 You may want to alter some behavior of your app during test and replace it with a mock.
 Here are some example reasons why this could be useful:

 * Change server endpoints to point to a mock/staging server instead of the regular production server